Optical coherence tomography: Spectral-domain OCT

 Spectral-domain OCT (spatially encoded frequency domain OCT) extracts spectral information by distributing different optical frequencies onto a detector stripe (line-array CCD or CMOS) via a dispersive element (see Fig. 4).
-Thereby the information of the full depth scan can be acquired within a single exposure.
+Thereby, the information of the full depth scan can be acquired within a single exposure.
 However, the large signal-to-noise advantage of FD-OCT is reduced due to the lower dynamic range of stripe detectors with respect to single photosensitive diodes, resulting in an SNR advantage of ~10 dB at much higher speeds.
 This is not much of a problem when working at 1300 nm, however, since dynamic range is not a serious problem at this wavelength range.

-The drawbacks of this technology are found in a strong fall-off of the SNR, which is proportional to the distance from the zero delay and a sinc-type reduction of the depth-dependent sensitivity because of limited detection linewidth.
-(One pixel detects a quasi-rectangular portion of an optical frequency range instead of a single frequency, the Fourier transform leads to the sinc(z) behavior).
+The drawbacks of this technology are found in a strong fall-off of the SNR, which is proportional to the distance from the zero delay, and a sinc-type reduction of the depth-dependent sensitivity because of limited detection linewidth.
+(One pixel detects a quasi-rectangular portion of an optical frequency range instead of a single frequency; the Fourier transform leads to the sinc(z) behavior).
 Additionally, the dispersive elements in the spectroscopic detector usually do not distribute the light equally spaced in frequency on the detector, but mostly have an inverse dependence.
-Therefore, the signal has to be resampled before processing, which cannot take care of the difference in local (pixelwise) bandwidth, which results in further reduction of the signal quality.
-However, the fall-off is not a serious problem with the development of new generation CCD or photodiode array with a larger number of pixels.
+Therefore, the signal has to be resampled before processing, which cannot take care of the difference in local (pixelwise) bandwidth, resulting in further reduction of the signal quality.
+However, the fall-off is not a serious problem with the development of a new generation CCD or photodiode array with a larger number of pixels.

 Synthetic array heterodyne detection offers another approach to this problem without the need for high dispersion.

 Swept-source OCT

 Swept-source OCT (Time-encoded frequency domain OCT) tries to combine some of the advantages of standard TD and spectral domain OCT.
-Here the spectral components are not encoded by spatial separation, but they are encoded in time.
+Here, the spectral components are not encoded by spatial separation, but they are encoded in time.
 The spectrum is either filtered or generated in single successive frequency steps and reconstructed before Fourier transformation.
-By accommodation of a frequency scanning light source (i.e. frequency scanning laser) the optical setup (see Fig. 3) becomes simpler than spectral domain OCT, but the problem of scanning is essentially translated from the TD-OCT reference arm into the swept source OCT light source.
-Here the advantage lies in the proven high SNR detection technology, while swept laser sources achieve very small instantaneous bandwidths (linewidths) at very high frequencies (20–200 kHz).
+By accommodation of a frequency scanning light source (i.e., frequency scanning laser), the optical setup (see Fig. 3) becomes simpler than spectral domain OCT, but the problem of scanning is essentially translated from the TD-OCT reference arm into the swept source OCT light source.
+Here, the advantage lies in the proven high SNR detection technology, while swept laser sources achieve very small instantaneous bandwidths (linewidths) at very high frequencies (20–200 kHz).
 Drawbacks are the nonlinearities in the wavelength (especially at high scanning frequencies), the broadening of the linewidth at high frequencies and a high sensitivity to movements of the scanning geometry or the sample (below the range of nanometers within successive frequency steps).